OpenMPDK/dss-ansible/README.md

 Execute this playbook to remove DSS software to all hosts in your inventory.
 This playbook is effective the same as executing "stop_dss_software" and "remove_dss_software" Data present across back-end storage will persist after removing DSS software.

-#### playbooks/remove_packet_pacing.yml

-NOTE: For internal Samsung / DSS use!
-Unsupported!

-Execute this playbook to remove packet pacing from [servers] / [targets].
-This can be used to cleanup DSS AI Benchmark.

 #### playbooks/remove_vlans.yml